DataDog/hiring-engineers/answers.md

 > **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

 According to the question, collection interval can be changed by modifying the python file.
-It's seems to be a non easy way since it would imply to deal with timestamp directly.
+It seems to be not easy way since it would imply to deal with timestamp directly.

 # Visualizing data